-Combine the cranberries, hazelnuts and maple syrup and stuff the center of each apple with the mixture.
-Top each with a pat of butter.
+Combine cranberries, hazelnuts and maple syrup and stuff the center of each apple with mixture.
+Using 3 tablespoons butter, top each with a pat of butter.

-Place the apples in a 9x13 baking dish and pour the cider sauce over the apples.
-Bake for about 1 hour, spooning the sauce over the apples once or twice during baking.
-Serve the dumplings in dessert dishes with the sauce spooned over.
+Pour cider sauce over dumplings.
+Bake for about 1 hour, spooning sauce over dumplings once or twice during baking.
+Serve dumplings in dessert dishes with sauce spooned over.

 Note on pie crust pastry: You may purchase frozen pie dough, which makes an excellent flaky pastry, or prepare Pastry Dough for Apple Dumplings.